melodyling/CreativeTechSpring2021/index.md

 >Nature and culture contaminate each other.
 Nature and culture dissolve into each other.
 We exist through environments that seem to be crumbling as forms of social welfare like education, health care, social security and public works are undercut and privatized.

+I agree with this statement.
+As technology comes to the forefront, our current bio-industry really depends on "an economy of invention instead of an economy of production".
+Essentially what's behind the dominating narrative of biodesign is a question of "postmodern nature" - is nature designable, and can anything ever be natural anymore?
+Is every designable products fake, as at the opposition of nature?
+Just as this statement points out - nature and culture dissolve into each other at an unprecedented scale.

 <br/>